-Through my research I found there were no Indigenous mentors, only a small handful of Aboriginal designers and no platform for Aboriginal people to showcase their work.
+Through my research I found there were only a small handful of Aboriginal designers and Indigenous mentors, and that there was perhaps, no platform for Aboriginal people to showcase their work.
 It led me to create a runway platform for Indigenous young people so they could be exposed to and then, hopefully, inspired to consider a career in fashion, as a result of meeting Indigenous mentors working in fashion design, styling, photography and make-up artists.

 It was my way of increasing the capacity of Aboriginal people in the fashion industry.
 Coming from New Zealand, I wanted to create a global initiative so that Indigenous peoples from around the world could empower themselves and their communities.
 Today, it has made a huge impact on the industry with now hundreds of emerging designers showcasing in the fashion industry and thousands of young people now interested in a career in the industry.

 In this time, when the pendulum, once again, tries to swing right, how how do you use fashion as a tool of political commentary, as an agent provocateur?

 I am a very persistent person and am not the one to give up; I always thrive when challenges are before me.

 My mission is to build the capacity in an industry that has few Indigenous people, not by force but by pure determination to prove to the industry that we do belong there, right alongside them.
 Our communities have an abundance of creatives and we are focused on empowering ourselves in the industry; so that there is less likelihood of misappropriation and tokenism.

 What are some of the major difficulties that you have faced along the way, and why do you think believe these have become, or are?

 Gaining resources and funding or sponsorship support for the Indigenous Runway Project.